Arthur-Conan-Dog/before-blog/tech stack/JavaScript/event-loop.md

 scenario 1: click on the button. => dispatch click event(task), anonymous click handler 1 is pushed to the JS stack, push setimout's callback into task queue, push .then to microtask queue, log 'listener 1', stack is empty, dequeue microtask & log 'microtask 1', event bubbles(note that previous task is still going on), anonymous click handler 2 is pushed to the JS stack...
 At last, task of dispatching click event is done, setimeout callback 1 & 2 get to be executed.

 scenario 2: directly call button.click(). => Since .click() will take a place in the call stack, before it's popped up from the call stack, all the microtasks won't be executed.

-Note: running script, dispatching events are tasks.

-Imagine there are four queues: task, microtask, JS stack, log. will help analysing a lot.

 ## Event loop implemented by Node.js